r-lyeh-archived/oak/README.md

 ```

 ### API
-- Oak is loosely modelled after `std::map<k,v>` interface with a few extras.
+- Oak is loosely modeled after `std::map<k,v>` interface with a few extras.
 - Use `[k]` to create subtrees on demand.
 Like `std::map` already does for values.
 - Use `(k)` to read subtrees.
 Do not create on demand.
 - Use `.empty(k)` to check subtree existence.